tamsky/rhodecode-enterprise-ce/docs/api/methods/pull-request-methods.rst

    :param apiuser: This is filled automatically from the |authtoken|.
    :type apiuser: AuthUser
-   :param repoid: The repository name or repository ID.
+   :param repoid: Optional repository name or repository ID.
    :type repoid: str or int
    :param pullrequestid: The pull request ID.
    :type pullrequestid: int